 Unfortunately, I did see Senai again.

-I took an AirAsia flight from JB back home to Sabah during the Christmas break.
+I took an AirAsia flight from JB back home to Sabah during the Christmas break back in 2012.
 It was more than S$100 cheaper per trip compared with flying directly to or from Singapore.
 (RM284 [SG$115] vs ~S$250).

 When I was on the way to the airport, I asked the driver about the number of passengers who have taken the shuttle.
 He counted in his head and said, “13.
 And that’s a good number.
 It’s the weekend, you see.”